zyk54926/blog/src/content/posts/video.md

 title: Include Video in the Posts
 published: 2023-08-01
 description: This post demonstrates how to include embedded video in a blog post.
-tags: [Example, Video,a,b,c,d,e,f,g,h,i]
+tags: [Example, Video]
 category: Examples
-draft: false
+draft: true
 ---

 Just copy the embed code from YouTube or other platforms, and paste it in the markdown file.